What is SharePoint?

 Where can I find support for my team site?

-If you would like to request new permissions, change existing permissions, or if you are experiencing problems with your team site, submit a Case Log.
-Ensure your submission includes the team site’s name and URL (or link to the site), screenshots of error messages or problems (refer to the Capture screenshots to attach to emails and Case Logs webpage for instructions), and any other helpful information IT Solutions can use to help resolve the issue.
+If you would like to request new permissions, change existing permissions, or if you are experiencing problems with your team site, please submit a Case Log.
+Ensure your submission includes the team site’s name and URL (or link to the site), screenshots of error messages or problems (please see the Capture screenshots to attach to emails and Case Logs webpage for instructions), and any other helpful information IT Solutions can use to help resolve the issue.

 How do I arrange SharePoint training?